nmarquesin/udacityFrontEndNano/project3-arcade/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

-## Running
+## How to run the game

-To run the game download the whole folder and same somewhere in your computer.
+To run the game download the game folder and save it somewhere in your computer.
 Open the file 'index.html' in your browser.
+You are ready to play!

 ## Play